Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Can we say that Obama doesn't like them?

-Uh Paul, we haven't blamed the oil slick on Obama, but you did blame the hurricane on Bush.
+Paul, we haven't blamed the oil slick on Obama, but you did blame the hurricane on Bush.

-Obviously do not hear yourselves.
+You people on the left obviously do not hear yourselves.

 The fill-in anchor was Jeffrey Brown.

-The question you're hearing some anger from people about the level of speed of response.
+The question, you're hearing some anger from people about the level of speed of response.

 He addressed it today for 30 seconds and then spent the next three minutes touting this so-called great report on economic growth the past quarter.

-Here is on Mess NBC today, Bill Nelson, Democrat Florida was asked, okay.
+Here is on Mess NBC today.

 Are you satisfied with that?